 |The 1993 Penguin Book cover design.|

-I mentioned in our previous on-board discussions in class (as well as on this blog) some of the tropes that occur with epic or high fantasy (although it was mostly about maps, I did briefly mention fantasy settings).
-Although modern fantasy continues to grow and thrive and explore different worlds and races, there is still the perception that epic fantasy is stuck in Medieval Europe.
+Although modern fantasy continues to grow and thrive by exploring different worlds and races, there is still the perception that epic fantasy is stuck in Medieval Europe.
 To oversimplify, Medieval Europe =white people, usually of nobility or royalty.
 If Medieval Europe is the default world building model for high fantasy, that means high fantasy casts by default will also be white.

 |The Three Knights by Edward Hasted, 1793|

 Although A Wizard of Earthsea is epic fantasy, it doesn't fall under the default settings for the genre.
-Ged and Ogion, like many other characters, are Gontishmen or from the Archipelago, meaning they are "dark copper-brown" (25) or described as "reddish brown" (44).
-Vetch is referred to as "black-brown" (44).
-It's not that there aren't white people in Earthsea--there are races like the Kargs, and characters like Skiorh and Serret, who are described as white; although Serret is referred to more as "sallow" (28).
+Ged, the book's hero,is a "dark copper-brown" (25) or described as "reddish brown" (44).
+Vetch, Ged's friend, is referred to as "black-brown" (44).
+It's not that there aren't white people in Earthsea--there are races like the Kargs, or specific characters described as white.
 But overall, the lead characters, and even the top supporting characters, happen to be people of color.
 Well, not just happen to be--this was a deliberate choice made by Le Guin:

-"My color scheme was conscious and deliberate from the start.
-I didn't see why everybody in science fiction had to be a honky named Bob or Joe or Bill.
-I didn't see why everybody in heroic fantasy had to be white (and why all the leading women had "violet eyes").
+"My color scheme was conscious and deliberate from the start. [...]
+I didn't see why everybody in heroic fantasy had to be white [...].
 It didn't even make sense.
-Whites are a minority on Earth now—why wouldn't they still be either a minority, or just swallowed up in the larger colored gene pool, in the future?
-The fantasy tradition I was writing in came from Northern Europe, which is why it was about white people.
-I'm white, but not European.
+Whites are a minority on Earth now—why wouldn't they still be a minority [...]? [...]
 My people could be any color I liked, and I like red and brown and black.
 I was a little wily about my color scheme.
-I figured some white kids (the books were published for "young adults") might not identify straight off with a brown kid, so I kind of eased the information about skin color in by degrees—hoping that the reader would get "into Ged's skin" and only then discover it wasn't a white one."
-(Le Guin, Slate Magazine).
+I figured some white kids (the books were published for "young adults") might not identify straight off with a brown kid, so I kind of eased the information about skin color in by degrees—hoping that the reader would get 'into Ged's skin' and only then discover it wasn't a white one."
+(Slate Magazine)

-Race may never matter to certain fantasy readers or writers…but even so, there are few novels that are said to define the entire fantasy genre like A Wizard of Earthsea does.
-The fact that this small tome climbed to fame and importance the way it did is an enormous deal, because it's a fantasy that primarily involves a multi-racial cast.
+Race may never matter to certain fantasy readers or writers…but even so, there are few novels that are said to define the entire fantasy genre like A Wizard of Earthsea.
+The fact that the book climbed to fame is a huge deal, because it's a fantasy that primarily involves a multi-racial cast.
 And yet for a book so powerful, it still meets with resistance--there is a population of readers, directors, producers, designers, etc.--who cannot seem to let the characters look the way the author intended.

 |Compare this to the book cover above.|